TanStack/router/docs/comparison.md

 Feature/Capability Key:

 - ✅ 1st-class, built-in, and ready to use with no added configuration or code
-- 🟢 Full Support as an official plugin or addon package
+- 🔵 Supported via addon package
 - 🟡 Partial Support
 - 🔶 Possible, but requires custom code/implementation/casting
 - 🛑 Not officially supported